Professor David Duke

 - Position: Professor of Computer Science

-- Areas of expertise: Pure functional programming, Haskell, More broadly maths, I have broad exp icl: databases programming technology computer graphics, Visualization Parallelism, `,
+- Areas of expertise: Maths for Program construction; pure functional programming, Haskell, I have broad exp icl: databases programming technology computer graphics, Visualization Concurrency Parallelism,

 - Email: D.J.Duke@leeds.ac.uk

 - Website: My Personal Site | LinkedIn | Googlescholar | Researchgate